neighbor-bear/fceux-for-retrogame/readme.md

     - In Palette settings use the Left cursor to clean custom palette.
   - Added video filter option for hardware scaler.
     - Only for OpenDingux (JZ47xx and JZ46xx).
-    - L + LEFT/RIGHT decrease/increase the filter value (0-32).
+    - Add hotkey L + LEFT/RIGHT to decrease/increase the filter value (0-32).
     - Values: 0 = Nearest, 1 = Bilinear, 2-32 = Bicubic.

 #### 25 September 2021